AngelaPrades/gs-consuming-rest-xml-android/README.md

 Invoke a REST service with the RestTemplate
 -------------------------------------------

 Spring provides a convenient template class called `RestTemplate`. `RestTemplate` makes interacting with most RESTful services a simple process.
 In the example below, you establish a few variables and then make a request of the simple REST service.
-As mentioned earlier, you use the [Simple XML] library to marshal the XML response data into your representation classes.
+You use the Simple XML library to marshal the XML response data into your representation classes.

 `src/main/java/org/hello/HelloActivity.java`
 ```java